The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Abstract

 \section{Abstract}

 A novel procedure is presented for finding the true but latent endpoints within the repayment histories of individual loans.
-The monthly observations beyond these true endpoints are false, largely due to operational failures that delay account closure, thereby corrupting some loans in the dataset with `false' observations.
-Detecting these false observations is difficult at scale since each affected loan history might have a different sequence of zero (or very small) month-end balances that persist towards the end.
-Identifying these trails of diminutive balances would require an exact definition of a "small balance", which can be found using our so-called \textit{TruEnd}-procedure.
-We demonstrate this procedure and isolate the ideal small-balance definition using residential mortgages from a large South African bank.
-Evidently, corrupted loans are remarkably prevalent and have excess histories that are surprisingly long, which ruin the timing of certain risk events and compromise any subsequent time-to-event model such as survival analysis.
-Excess histories can be discarded using the ideal small-balance definition, which demonstrably improves the accuracy of both the predicted timing and severity of risk events, without materially impacting the monetary value of the portfolio.
-The resulting estimates of credit losses are lower and less biased, which augurs well for raising accurate credit impairments under the IFRS 9 accounting standard.
+The monthly observations beyond these true endpoints are false, largely due to operational failures that delay account closure, thereby corrupting some loans.
+Detecting these false observations is difficult at scale since each affected loan history might have a different sequence of trailing zero (or very small) month-end balances.
+Identifying these trailing balances requires an exact definition of a "small balance", which our method informs.
+We demonstrate this procedure and isolate the ideal small-balance definition using two different South African datasets.
+Evidently, corrupted loans are remarkably prevalent and have excess histories that are surprisingly long, which ruin the timing of risk events and compromise any subsequent time-to-event model, e.g., survival analysis.
+Having discarded these excess histories, we demonstrably improve the accuracy of both the predicted timing and severity of risk events, without materially impacting the portfolio.
+The resulting estimates of credit losses are lower and less biased, which augurs well for raising accurate credit impairments under IFRS 9.
 Our work therefore addresses a pernicious data error, which highlights the pivotal role of data preparation in producing credible forecasts of credit risk.

 \keywords{Data errors; Optimisation; Decision analysis; Credit risk modelling; Loss Given Default; Survival analysis.}

 \JEL{C41, C44, C61.}

 \rule{1\columnwidth}{0.4pt} }